slimgroup/TL-FWPI.jl/README.md

 [case-3.jl](scripts/case-3.jl) uses the inverted baseline brine-filled velocity model obtained above to run end-to-end permeability inversion.

+[case-4.jl](scripts/case-4.jl) jointly inverts porosity and permeability models with a constraint between them based on Kozeny-Carman relationship.

 ## LICENSE

 The software used in this repository can be modified and redistributed according to [MIT license](LICENSE).